 During the period, the Company did not enter into any material transactions with any related parties.

 In accordance with the Companies Act 2006, the Articles of Association may only be amended by a special resolution of the Company's shareholders in a general meeting.

-The Group has a £200m revolving credit facility, ending in September 2021 with a one-year extension option to September 2022.
-At the year end, the Group had undrawn borrowing facilities of £116m (2017: £97m).
+The Group has a £200m revolving credit facility, ending in September 2022 following the exercise of a one-year extension option during the financial year.
+At the year end, the Group had undrawn borrowing facilities of £118m (2018: £116m).
 The Group's current committed borrowing facilities contain certain financial covenants, which have been met throughout the period.
-The Group's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the Group should be able to operate within the level of its borrowing facilities and covenants for the foreseeable future.
+The Group's forecasts and projections, taking account of severe but reasonably possible changes in trading performance, show that the Group should be able to operate within the level of its borrowing facilities and covenants for the foreseeable future.
 As a consequence, the Directors believe that the Group is well placed to manage its business risks successfully.
 The Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future, hence they continue to adopt the going concern basis of accounting in preparing the Financial Statements.

-The Board has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due at least until 2 April 2021.
-As is customary when dealing with longer term debt facilities, the Board would expect these to be renewed well in advance of their next term.
+The Board has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due at least until 1 April 2022.
+As is customary when dealing with longer-term debt facilities, the Board would expect these to be renewed well in advance of their next term.

 In making this statement, the Directors have reviewed the overall resilience of the Group and have specifically considered: